 The metric for the attendance rate for responding early learning services has changed beginning with attendance reported for the week 12 to 16 October 2020.
 The new metric is children present at responding ECE services as a proportion of the number of children expected to attend those services.
 This has changed from children present as a proportion of children enrolled (from the ECE Census, June 2019), for responding ECE services.

 Instructions on how to submit your weekly attendance can be found on the Attendance page of Education Counts.

-The pdfs below summarise the results of the weekly attendance survey of early learning centres and schools undertaken during COVID-19.
+The pdfs below summarise the results of the weekly attendance data from early learning centres and schools during COVID-19.

 Where to Find Out More

 Find out about other attendance information at the Attendance data collections page.